How Vinyl Records Revolutionized Music Distribution

 • Quality Control: Each batch of records undergoes rigorous quality control checks to ensure there are no defects and that sound quality meets high standards.

-This detailed production process underscores the importance of pressing plants in the vinyl record distribution methods.
 The precision and craftsmanship involved make vinyl production a specialized industry, vital for ensuring that each record meets the expectations of both artists and consumers.

 Distribution Networks and Channels